 Although I’d call myself an extrovert when I’m feeling low I tend to isolate myself.
 There have been many times in my life where I haven’t left the house in days and it doesn’t really bother me.
 Maybe that’s why I love cooking so much.
 I can stay inside and brood yet achieve something.

-Although I had big plans to accomplish today I stopped in to see Dave at Loka and he mentioned there was a “puking flu” was going around.
+Although I had big plans to accomplish today I stopped in to see Dave at our restaurant Loka and he mentioned there was a “puking flu” was going around.
 Suddenly a wave of hypochondriac nausea flooded my body.
 Maybe I have it?
 Maybe I need to go home?

 So I did.